 Read §6.4 distributions based on a normal random sample (general concepts, not the mathematics of the χ^2 distribution, the t distribution, and F distribution).
 We use these distributions throughout the course (in addition to the normal distribution).
-The final exam does not test the mathematics in this section.

 Read §7.1, "Point estimation - general concepts and criteria," subsections on "mean squared error," "unbiased estimators," "estimators with minimum variance," and "reporting a point estimate: the standard error."
 The final exam tests the bias, variance, standard error, and mean squared error of estimators.
 You are not responsible for the subsections on "more complications" and "the bootstrap."